unixorn/docker-helpers.zshplugin/README.md

 # Other useful Docker stuff

-If you use [Sublime Text 2/3](http://sublimetext.com), check out [sublime-docker](https://github.com/dockerparis/sublime-docker).
+* If you use [Sublime Text 2/3](http://sublimetext.com), check out [sublime-docker](https://github.com/dockerparis/sublime-docker).
 Lets you build inside Docker containers directly from [Sublime Text](http://sublimetext.com).
+* [dive](https://github.com/wagoodman/dive) - A tool for exploring a docker image, layer contents, and discovering ways to shrink your Docker image size.